A Brief History of Dennis Conservation Trust

 - The 2013 acquisition by the Town of 11 acres at Grassy Pond, as a result of a financial collaboration forged over several years among the heirs, the Town, DCT, the Dennis Water District and the state.

-DCT is now engaged in probably the most ambitious project in its history – the acquisition of a conservation restriction of 39 acres of marshland which includes the Aquaculture Research Corporation, near both Chapin Beach and DCT’s 200 acre marsh property.
-This proposed transaction involves financial contributions from the towns of Yarmouth and Dennis, DCT, Barnstable County, the State, The Nature Conservancy and the Cape Cod Commercial Fisherman’s Alliance.
+In 2015, the DCLT achieved an ambitious goal – the acquisition of a conservation restriction of 39 acres of marshland which includes the Aquaculture Research Corporation, near both Chapin Beach and DCT’s 200 acre marsh property.
+This transaction involved financial contributions from the towns of Yarmouth and Dennis, DCT, Barnstable County, the State, The Nature Conservancy and the Cape Cod Commercial Fisherman’s Alliance.

-All of these more complicated transactions also involved working closely with the Compact of Cape Cod Conservation Trusts, and in particular executive director Mark Robinson and land specialist Paula Pariseau.
+All of these more complicated transactions also involved working closely with the Compact of Cape Cod Conservation Trusts, and in particular executive director Mark Robinson.

-DCT is now recognized as an important contributor to land conservation efforts in Dennis, a catalyst in forging collaborative private/town/state efforts, and one of the leading non-profit land trusts on the Cape.
-We own 64 properties outright and hold conservation restrictions on 17 others.
-In total, we have protected 552 acres in Dennis from development, an important factor in maintaining the rural seaside character of the Town.
-Over the years we also have introduced an annual summer fund-raising auction, now held in Dennis Port, as well as on-going educational programs and walking tours through conservation properties.
-We are in the process of bringing interactive information kiosks to a few of our properties with the assistance of a Town grant and expect to roll out more with time.
+The DCLT is recognized as an important contributor to land conservation efforts in Dennis, a catalyst in forging collaborative private/town/state efforts, and one of the leading non-profit land trusts on the Cape.
+We own 77 properties outright and hold conservation restrictions on 20 others.
+In total, we have protected 635 acres in Dennis from development, an important factor in maintaining the rural seaside character of the Town.
+Over the years we have had a successful annual summer fund-raising auction, as well as on-going educational programs and walking tours through conservation properties.
+We are in the process of bringing interactive information kiosks to a few of our properties to share the stories of the land conserved and cultural history in our area.
+We expect to roll out more with time.

-Note: Richard Johnston has been a trustee of DCT since its formation, along with Connie Bechard, Carole Bell, Beverley LeBlanc and Edmond Nickerson.
+Note: Richard Johnston has been a Trustee of DCLT since its formation, along with Connie Bechard, Carole Bell, Beverley LeBlanc and Edmond Nickerson.
 Richard served as president from 1997 through early 2015.